z3r0-k3lv1n/Bash-Scripts/README.md

-# Bash-Scripts
+# Bash Scripts Readme

- A variety of bash scripts
+A variety of scripts written in Bash to make a variety of tasks much more simple.